Bhashivarshney11/Interactive-Calendar/README.md

-# 📅 Interactive Wall Calendar Component
+# 📅 Interactive Wall Calendar

 An engineered, high-fidelity React calendar component inspired by modern wall calendar aesthetics.
 This project demonstrates the ability to translate a static design into a fully functional, responsive, and user-centric web application.